 5. Remove latkes and place them on a rack to cool in a single layer.
 Once they have cooled, you can lean them up against each other as shown in the picture below.
 You can reheat latkes while they are stacked like this, the heat circulates well around them, and since they are not lying flat, none of them are absorbing oil from the bottom of the pan.
 To heat heat, place in a preheated 400 degree oven.

 When we have a big family meal there are usually a lot of dietary restrictions to take into account.
 I usually find this to be a fun challenge.
-We have one person with celiac (my grandmotehr) and one with wheat sensitivity (my husband), so I made our latkes with spelt for the wheat sensitivity, and a batch with corn starch (or you can use tapioca starch) for the gluten free variety.
+We have one person with celiac (my grandmotehr) and one with wheat sensitivity (my husband), so I made our latkes with spelt for the wheat sensitivity, and a batch with corn starch (or you can use tapioca starch or arrowroot) for the gluten free variety.
 My sister's boyfriend is a Sufi Muslim, so he only eats hallal or kosher meat.
-We had had fish and chicken the night before, so we opted for a vegetarian menu for this night.
+We ate fish and chicken the night before, so we opted for a vegetarian menu for this night.

 In addition to our sweet potato latkes, we had: